ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables.md

 > If you disable automatic enumerable injection then the other
 > [automatic collection-type injection behaviour](arrays-lists-collections/index.md) will only work when you
 > explicitly register the correct `IEnumerable<T>` for it.

+# Order of enumerables

+> [!NOTE]
+> This is new in 1.3.1

+The order that an enumerable returns its items is **always** equal to the order in which the underlying registrations were made.

 * * *